 Although it has been labelled as the most expensive city to stay in the UK, taking a short break in Edinburgh can actually offer tourists great value for money when you consider all the costs.
-You can fly to and from Edinburgh with Flybe and will enjoy affordable prices on food, drink and entertainment once there – with plenty of free attractions to enjoy.
+You can enjoy affordable prices on food, drink and entertainment once there – with plenty of free attractions to enjoy.
 Add in the fact that if you’re from UK you don’t have to worry about currency exchange rates and the allure is only too clear!
 Consider couchsurfing and nothing can stop you from spending less than $25 a day.

 A trip around Europe wouldn’t be complete without a stay in France.
 Rather than heading to the pricey capital, go south to the Côte d’Azur to Nice.
 There is lots to do in the city, but it’s also a good base for exploring Monaco and Cannes.